 Furthermore, I find that the term “Belly Dance” drives audiences to expect performers to expose their midriff.
 They are confused if a costume covers one’s torso.
 Does this mean a dancer who does not expose and isolate her belly cannot perform Arabic dance?
 Of course not!

 While “Belly Dance” is widely accepted, I encourage us to remember the cultural roots of our shimmies, twists, and rolls.
-Raqs Sharqui is an Egyptian dance that was embraced and embellished by many Arabic cultures, and later adopted by the world.
+Raqs Sharqui became a performance art in Egypt.
+It is a dance that was born, embraced and embellished by many Arabic cultures, and later adopted by the world.
 I feel that “Arabic Dance” is a more respectful, fitting, and encompassing term to reference an art form that is older than we know.
 Let us use the power of words to reflect the power of this dance!

 Whatever you decide to call Arabic Dance, may it come from a place of respect, passion, fulfillment, and sheer joy!